-A student visa for the USA continues to be a highly coveted document, with the country still being one of the top choices for international students.
+A student visa for the United States of America (USA) continues to be a highly coveted document, with the country still being one of the top choices for international students.
 Applying for a student visa for the USA from India or any other country is the first step towards achieving the dream of studying at leading institutions there.
 Here are all the basic aspects that you should know before applying.

 Student Visa for the USA- Types/Categories: